The Best Hangover Cure From Every Canadian Province

 The British Columbia hangover cure: Kombucha

 In health-conscious British Columbia, it’s no surprise locals reach for kombucha when they need a hangover cure.
 The murky-looking blend of water, tea and sugar is fermented, which means it’s great for gut health and getting your digestive system back on track after a night of debauchery.
 To aid your recovery, most kombuchas are loaded with additional health-boosting ingredients such as charcoal and ginger.
-For the true B.C. experience, reach for a locally-produced brew like Raincoast Kombucha or Spark Kombucha.
+For the true B.C. experience, reach for a locally-produced brew like Spark Kombucha.

 The Alberta hangover cure: The Caesar

 You’ve heard of “hair of the dog” as a hangover cure?
 Well, that’s likely one of the reasons Canadians consume an estimated 350-million Caesars each year.
 Created by a Calgary bartender in 1969 for the launch of an Italian restaurant, this perennial “hair of the dog” favourite is similar to a Bloody Mary, but pays homage to Italian flavours (think spaghetti vongole and spicy red sauce) with the addition of clam juice.
 The classic recipe calls for a shot of vodka, tomato and clam juices and a few dashes of Worcestershire, hot sauce and salt and pepper in a salt-rimmed glass.
 Add a stalk of celery as garnish, and sip your hangover into oblivion.